 Many different methods are used for cable installation.
 These include pulling, blowing, and pushing into ducts, direct burial, and aerial installation.
 In this article, Bonelinks will give you an overall aerial fiber optic cable installation guide.

 Aerial Cable Installation Hardware

 When you are balancing up high, you need to make sure everything is in perfect working order.
 That is why aerial installation requires a ton of different tools to make the job in the sky easy as can be!
-Some of the common tools include aerial storage for cables; telescoping poles; brackets; blocks; cable saddles; cable rings, etc.
+Some of the common tools include aerial storage for cables; telescoping poles; fiber heat shrink tube; brackets; blocks; cable saddles; fiber suspension clamp; cable rings, horizontal fiber splice closure, dome fiber splice closure, fusion splicers, etc.